kw3002/Data-studio/README.md

 (ⅳ) Average annual increase in the cost of using a non interest bank account (average annual service fee for non interest accounts + average annual overdraft fee)

+# 2. Household income data

-2.Bank Account Holding Ratio Data
+# 3. Bank Account Holding Ratio Data
 The following two data sets were used as the bank account ownership percentage data sources.

 ・FDIC Survey, How America Banks: Household Use of Banking and Financial Services